-In Auckland DHB during 2004-2008, breastfeeding rates were consistently higher than the New Zealand average at <6 weeks, 3 months and 6 months of age.
-While breastfeeding rates at <6 weeks and 3 months declined during this period, breastfeeding rates at 6 months were more static.
-During 2008, breastfeeding rates in Auckland DHB were highest for European women.
-In addition, only Auckland European women during this period achieved the MOH's breastfeeding targets of 74% at 6 weeks, 57% at 3 months and 27% at 6 months of age.
+During 2004-2008, breastfeeding rates in Otago were generally higher than the New Zealand average at <6 weeks, 3 months and 6 months of age.
+During 2008, breastfeeding rates at all three ages were higher for European / Other than for Maori women, although neither ethnic group achieved the MOH's breastfeeding target of 74% at 6 weeks.
+European/Other women however achieved the target of 57% at 3 months and both ethnic groups achieved the target of 27% at 6 months of age.